Mutilation: Terminology

 In 2019, Michael H. Stone, Gary Brucato, and Ann Burgess proposed formal criteria by which "mutilation" might be systematically distinguished from the act of "dismemberment", as these terms are commonly used interchangeably.
 They suggested that dismemberment involves "the entire removal, by any means, of a large section of the body of a living or dead person, specifically, the head (also termed decapitation), arms, hands, torso, pelvic area, legs, or feet".
 Mutilation, by contrast, involves "the removal or irreparable disfigurement, by any means, of some smaller portion of one of those larger sections of a living or dead person.
-The latter would include castration (removal of the testicles), evisceration (removal of the internal organs), and flaying (removal of the skin)."
+The latter would include castration (removal of the testicles), evisceration (removal of the internal organs), and flaying (removal of the skin).

 According to these parameters, removing a whole hand would constitute dismemberment, while removing or damaging a finger would be mutilation; decapitation of a full head would be dismemberment, while removing or damaging a part of the face would be mutilation; and removing a whole torso would be dismemberment, while removing or damaging a breast or the organs contained within the torso would be mutilation.

 Usage

-Some ethnic groups practice ritual mutilation, e.g. scarification, burning, flagellation, tattooing, or wheeling, as part of a rite of passage.
-In some cases, the term may apply to treatment of dead bodies, such as soldiers mutilated after they have been killed by an enemy.
+Some ethnic groups practice ritual mutilation, for example, burning, clitoridectomy, or flagellation, sometimes as part of a rite of passage.
+In some cases, the term may even apply to treatment of dead bodies, as in the case of scalping, when a person is mutilated after they have been killed by an enemy.
 Castration is also a form of mutilation.

-The traditional Chinese practices of língchí and foot binding are forms of mutilation.
-One form of mutilation that has captured the imagination of Westerners is the "long-neck" people, a sub-group of the Karen known as the Padaung where women wear brass rings around their neck.
-The act of tattooing is also considered a form of self-mutilation according to some cultural traditions, such as within Christianity.
-A joint statement released by the United Nations and numerous other international bodies opposes female genital mutilation/cutting as a form of mutilation.
-Historically, tattoos, circumcision, and body piercings have also been considered mutilation by some cultures, although use of the term "mutilation" for these things is significantly less accepted than FGM and is often considered erroneous and offensive.
+The traditional Chinese practice of foot binding is a form of mutilation.
+Another form of mutilation that has captured the imagination of Westerners is the "long-neck" people, a sub-group of the Karen known as the Padaung where women wear brass rings around their necks to artificially make them longer.

-Sex-reassignment surgery has been called "mutilation" by critics; use of the term to describe sex reassignment surgery is often considered heavily provocative and insulting by those who are transgender.
+A joint statement released by the United Nations and numerous other international bodies opposes female genital mutilation.